Raychaudhuri equation in scalar-tensor theory

-From the above expression \eqref{frbd}, it is clear that the second term in the right hand side is always positive.
-The third term is positive, zero or negative for $k=1$, $0$ or $-1$ respectively.
-The last term is positive or negative when $\omega$ is positive or negative respectively.
-The behavior of the first term is slightly complicated.
-If $\rho>3p$, then this term is negative when $\omega>0$ or $\omega<-\frac{3}{2}$.
+The second term in the right hand side of the above expression \eqref{frbd} is always positive.
+The third term is negative for $k=-1$.
+The last term is negative when $\omega$ is negative.
+If $\rho>3p$, the first term is negative when $\omega>0$ or when $\omega<-\frac{3}{2}$.
 On the other hand, if $\rho<3p$, this term is negative for $-\frac{3}{2}<\omega<0$.
-Therefore, again we see that we have a possibility of having terms with negative contribution to $R_{\mu\nu}u^\mu u^\nu$.
-But to know the overall behavior of $R_{\mu\nu}u^\mu u^\nu$, we need an exact solution.

-Let us now discuss about the behavior of $R_{\mu\nu}u^\mu u^\nu$ by taking the example of an exact solution for a spatially flat ($k=0$) geometry with a pressure-less ($p=0$) matter.
-The solution is given by,
+It is clear from Eq. \eqref{frbd1} that the signs of the derivatives of $\phi$ and that of $\omega$ will play a crucial role in the CC.
+In order to have a general idea in the absence of exact solutions, we have used the field equations and arrived at Eq. \eqref{frbd}.
+The latter indicates that the spatial curvature $k$ plays a role in the CC.
+An open universe ($k=-1$) in the Brans-Dicke theory may actually lead to a non-singular model.
+We need an exact solution to explicitly determine the sign of $R_{\mu\nu}u^\mu u^\nu$.

-This solution was given by Brans and Dicke \cite{brans1}.
-The solution later proved to be useful in the context of an accelerated expansion of the universe without any dark energy \cite{banerjee}.
+We take the example of an exact solution for a spatially flat ($k=0$) geometry and with pressure-less ($p=0$) matter.
+This solution was proposed by Brans and Dicke in their seminal paper \cite{brans1} and is given by,